 Details

-Once absorbed, chemicals do not distribute uniformly throughout the body as the model assumes.
+Second, once absorbed, chemicals do not distribute uniformly throughout the body as the model assumes.
 The circulatory system transports substances unevenly, and chemicals partition between blood and tissues based on blood flow, tissue composition, and the chemical’s own properties.
-For example, lipid-soluble compounds concentrate heavily in fatty tissues, while water-soluble substances remain largely in blood and other body water.
-This partitioning creates multiple body reservoirs with vastly different uptake and release rates.
+For example, lipophilic (lipid-soluble) compounds like PCBs and DDT (but also some vitamins) concentrate heavily in fatty tissues, while water-soluble substances like carbohydrates and amino acids remain largely in blood and other body water.
+This partitioning creates multiple body reservoirs/compartments with vastly different uptake and release rates that our model cannot capture.
+Specifically, partitioning can create a two-phased elimination pattern with rapid initial clearance from blood and organs, followed by very slow release from fat stores.
+During periods of weight loss or metabolic stress, stored chemicals can remobilize and create concentration spikes in circulation, causing internal re-exposure long after external exposure has ceased.
+The single-compartment model does not show these dynamic phases caused by such interplay between storage and release.

-And in reality, all of these ‘parameters’ can differ from person to person..
+And in reality, all of these ‘parameters’ can differ from person to person.. that may sound hopeless but in some cases this variation between people can enable better causal inferences on the health effects of chemicals through mendelian randomization!

 Future stuff